 The city has two airports – Sabiha Gokcen International Airport (SAW) and the new Istanbul Airport (IST).
 Unfortunately, Istanbul Ataturk Airport closed in April 2019.
-There are a few ways to get from the airports to the city, including public transportation, airport shuttle, taxis, and private transfers.
+A few ways to get from the airports to the city include public transportation, airport shuttle, taxis, and private transfers.

 Note that the time needed from the airport to the city center highly depends on the traffic, regardless of your transportation choice.

-To use public transport in Istanbul, you’ll need to exchange your money for Turkish Lira and get an Istanbul Card before boarding buses to the city center.
+To use public transport in Istanbul, you must exchange your money for Turkish Lira and get an Istanbul Card before boarding buses to the city center.
 The card is mandatory on most public transportation, including ferries and excluding minibusses (dolmus in Turkish).